Recent Posts

 - Getting to know your children's friends.

-Caring adults in a children's lives have the power of influence.
+Caring adults in children's lives have the power of influence.
 Talk with your children about the dangers of alcohol.
 It could save their lives.